UKHomeOffice/engineering-guidance-and-standards/docs/standards/developer-testing.md

 Testing can come in different forms, for example unit/integration/mutation/property based, but all must adhere to the requirements as the following benefits can be achieved:

-- Easy to correct failures in code from failed tests.
+- Easy to correct failures in code from failed tests
 - Security & confidence when continously integrating code
 - Easy to understand intent and functionality of code
-- Tests are owned by the same team who owns the code and not within a silo external to the team.
+- Tests are owned by the same team who owns the code and not within a silo external to the team

 ---